changeworld/azure-docs.zh-tw/articles/search/search-howto-move-across-regions.md

 - Ensure that the services and features that your account uses are supported in the target region.

-- For preview features, ensure that your subscription is whitelisted for the target region.
+- For preview features, ensure that your subscription is allowlisted for the target region.
 For more information about preview features, see [knowledge stores](./knowledge-store-concept-intro.md), [incremental enrichment](./cognitive-search-incremental-indexing-conceptual.md), and [private endpoint](./service-create-private-endpoint.md).

 ## Assessment and planning